 Questions

 What command do we need to issue to Motorola EMS to gather number of associated links and how do we issue this onto the EMS

+Already shared

 How do we know if all the links on a GPROC are down?

+From Commands you will get info of all links running on a GPROC and alarms on all of them means all links on GPROC are down.

 If this goes to the state of this goes from some links down to all links down what should we do?

+Update the same TT to all links down or GRPOC is down

-X25 failures caused by TxN problems
+X25 failures caused by TxN problems (MEDIUM)

 Data Loading